-The fourth Rafe Sagarin Fund award was announced at the 2019 WSN meeting.
+The most recent Rafe Sagarin Fund award was announced at the WSN annual meeting.
 Congratulations to our winner!
 Check back at this site for updates on past winners’ projects.

 2019 Winner: Marina Dewinara Luccioni (Standford University)